kyma-project/kyma/docs/event-bus/docs/02-01-event-bus.md

 title: Architecture
 ---

+## Event consumption

 When you create a lambda or a service to perform a given business functionality, you must define which Events trigger it.
-Define triggers by creating the Subscription CR in which you instruct the Event Bus to forward the Events of a particular type to your lambda.
+Define triggers by creating the [Subscription CR](components/event-bus/#custom-resource-subscription) in which you instruct the Event Bus to forward the Events of a particular type to your lambda.
-For example, whenever the `order-created` Event comes in, the Event Bus consumes it by saving it in NATS Streaming and persistence.
-Then it sends it to the receiver specified in the Subscription definition.
+For example, whenever the `order-created` Event comes in, the Event Bus stores it in NATS Streaming.
+It then dispatches it to the receiver specified in the Subscription definition.

 > **NOTE:** The Event Bus creates a separate Event Trigger for each Subscription.

-## Event consumption

 ![Configure and Consume Events](./assets/configure-consume-events.svg)

 1. A user creates a lambda or a service to be triggered by an Event coming from an external solution.
     >**NOTE**: For a service, the user must create a Kyma Subscription resource manually.
 For a lambda, it is created automatically.
 2. The **subscription-controller-knative** component reacts on the creation of Kyma Subscription.
-It [verifies](#event-validation) if the Event type has Subscription permissions to if so, it creates Knative Channel and Knative Subscription resources.
+It [verifies](#event-validation) if the Event type from the Application can be consumed in the Namespace where the Kyma Subscription has been created.
+If so, it creates the Knative Channel and Knative Subscription resources.
 3. The **nats-controller** reacts on the creation of a Knative Channel and creates the required Kubernetes and Istio services.
 4. The **nats-dispatcher** reacts on the creation of a Knative Subscription and creates the NATS Streaming subscription.
 5. The **nats-dispatcher** picks the Event and dispatches it to the configured lambda or the service URL as an HTTP POST request.
 The lambda reacts on the received Event.